ABOUT THE BLACKTHORN TRUST

 Our work is based on the belief that more than medication is required to affect positive change in people: namely community, meaningful work, therapeutic and peer support, and daily routine.

-We are proud of how the work of Rudolph Steiner underpins all our work, and the belief that people can be ‘over-intellectualised and should pay more attention to feelings, to the imagination, to the emotions, to the body and the space it occupies, and to nature and all its rhythms.’
+We are proud of how the work of Rudolf Steiner underpins all our work, and the belief that people can be ‘over-intellectualised and should pay more attention to feelings, to the imagination, to the emotions, to the body and the space it occupies, and to nature and all its rhythms.’

 We work together in harmony whether we are at Blackthorn as a co-worker, a volunteer, or a member of staff, to create a safe environment to share stories, make new friends and support each other.